qlassalle/billy-app/README.md

 * Proper error handling with correct status codes (404 when object not found for update for example)

 # Learning points
-* I'd switch the use of records to classic classes to leverage the builder pattern in order to create objects easier
+* I'd switch the use of records to classic classes to leverage the builder pattern in order to ease objects creation
 * I'd consider a less-structured db, maybe a document db such as Mongo as the data and the needs require more flexibility than what's currently offered by MySQL.
-* I wouldn't use JPA again.
+* I'd tried something else than JPA for the ORM part.
 The benefits of saving / retrieving entities easily with existing queries is not worth the pain of performing a relevant object to entity mapping.
 I'd consider using plain SQL, or maybe a NoSQL db.